DinaDikovskaya/FLIMDAST/README.md

  - Quantification of fluorescence intensity-independent change in the fluorescence lifetime of an object, relative to a reference measurement of the same object, using the following algorithm:
   > 1) each dataset is ordered by photon numbers and fitted with a local polynomial regression (LOESS, span = 0.1) that smoothens the scatterplot of fluorescence lifetime into a single line.
 It is further converted into a sequence that has a single value of fluorescence lifetime for each sequential integer number of photons;
   > 2) the range of photon numbers between the lowest and the highest 99.5 percentile for each fluorescence lifetime distribution is calculated, and their overlap is set as the common intensity range for two distributions.
 It can be further manually narrowed by the user;
-  > 3) the change in fluorescence lifetime is calculated as a difference between the sums of all fluorescence lifetimes within the common intensity range for each fitted sequence, divided by the common intensity range.
+  > 3) the change in fluorescence lifetime is calculated as an average difference between fluorescence lifetimes of two fitted sequences for all values of photon number per pixel within the common intensity range.

 - Flexible user-designed experiment layout, allowing for multiple experimental conditions/groups, multiple cells/objects per condition and multiple time points.